gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 > **What you should see:** The NiFi canvas — a workspace where you will build the data flow.

+> **Shortcut — import the pre-built flow:** Instead of building the pipeline manually step by step, you can import the complete process group directly.
+On the NiFi canvas, drag the **Process Group** icon from the toolbar, then click **Browse** in the dialog and select the file `nifi/energy-monitoring-pg.json` from this workshop folder.
+The fully configured pipeline — ConsumeKafka → JoltTransformRecord → PublishKafka — will appear on the canvas ready to start.
+To start it right-click on the process group and select **Enable All Controller Services** followed by another right-click and selecting **Start**.
+You can still follow the sections below to understand what each processor does.

 ### Add a Process Group first

 Drag the **Process Group** icon from the toolbar onto the canvas.